- Tea Knowledge

-THREE MORE GAIWAN WILL BE AVAILABLE AT THE END OF FEBRUARY.
+THREE MORE GAIWAN WILL BE AVAILABLE IN THE NEXT MONTHS.
 TO RESERVE IT, PLEASE WRITE YOUR EMAIL IN THE NOTIFICATION BOX BELOW.
 FIRST COME, FIRST SERVED!
 PRICE: 75 €.

 The classic white porcelain might make one overlook this gaiwan, but on closer inspection, a myriad of refined subtleties make themselves known: the beautiful, delicate s-curve of its side; the well-proportioned widths of the cup and saucer; the bowed arch of its lid.
 All of these speak to the quality of the piece’s production, and indeed, this is no common, moulded pottery, but the hand-thrown work of a master craftsman.